-- the Chairman of the Board of Statutory Auditors, or a Statutory Auditor designated by him, participates in Control and Risk Committee meetings.
+- the Chairman of the Board of Statutory Auditors, or a Statutory Auditor designated by her, participates in Control and Risk Committee meetings.
 The Chairman of the Board of Directors and the CEO (except when it is addressing matters regarding them), the other standing Statutory Auditors and the magistrate of the Court of Auditors may also attend the meetings.
-Furthermore, the Committee may, through its Chairman, invite other persons, including other members of the Board of Directors or the Company structure, to attend the meetings in relation to individual items on the agenda; - the Chairman of the Board of Statutory Auditors, or a standing Statutory Auditor designated by him, is invited to participate in Compensation Committee meetings.
-Other Statutory Auditors may also attend meetings in which the Committee is addressing issues about which the Board of Directors is required to obtain an opinion from the Board of Statutory Auditors.
-The Chairman of the Board of Directors and the CEO126 may attend at the invitation of the Chairman of the Committee.
-The Chairman of the Committee may also invite Company managers or other persons, including other members of the Board of Directors, to attend the meeting to provide information and opinions based on their expertise on specific items on the agenda.
-No Director may take part in meetings of the Committee during which Board proposals regarding his compensation are being discussed.
-They also remain subject to the rules on transactions with related parties; - the Chairman of the Board of Directors and the CEO, the Chairman of the Board of Statutory Auditors, or a Statutory Auditor designated by the former, for matters within the competence of the Board of Statutory Auditors, are invited to participate in Nomination Committee details provided on any changes that occurred during the financial year.
-[122] The Control and Risk Committee and the Compensation Committee are chaired by Directors drawn from the minority lists.
+Furthermore, the Chairman of the Committee, on behalf of the Committee itself, may invite other persons, including other members of the Board of Directors or the Company structure, to attend the meetings in relation to individual items on the agenda; - the Chairman of the Board of Statutory Auditors, or a standing Statutory Auditor designated by her, participates in Remuneration Committee meetings.
+Other Statutory Auditors may also attend meetings.
+The Chairman of the Board of Directors and the CEO134 may attend at the invitation of the Chairman of the Committee, on behalf of the Committee itself.
+The Chairman of the Committee, on behalf of the Committee itself, may also invite Company managers or other persons, including other members of the Board of Directors, to attend the meeting to provide information and opinions

-(121) The information provided on composition of Board Committees is current as of the date of approval of this Report, with further details provided on any changes that occurred during the financial year.
+(128) The information provided on composition of Board Committees is current as of the date of approval of this Report, with further details provided on any changes that occurred during the financial year.